Are We Ready For An Implant That Can Change Our Moods?

 How do you know what kinds of specific inputs you want the electrode to a deliver, and where in the brain to deliver them?

 There's an old adage in brain science: "When you've seen one brain, you've seen one brain."
-This is certainly true, but all brains have a lot of similarity on which individual variation is built, because brain structures are changed and developed as a consequence of experience.
+This is certainly true, but all brains have a lot of similarity on which individual variation is built because brain structures are changed and developed as a consequence of experience.

-So, when implanting a device, we know generally where we're going, but because the patient is awake while we're implanting the device, we can further tailor it to know where precisely to put it for the desired effect.
+So when implanting a device, we know generally where we're going, but because the patient is awake while we're implanting the device, we can further tailor it to know where precisely to put it for the desired effect.
 More fine-tuning, in terms of the kind of stimulation to provide, can be done after surgery, because the device can be tuned externally.

 Though it's not yet FDA approved for them, there is ongoing research on treating psychiatric disorders with DBS?
 What is the research finding so far?

-Many studies are certainly finding evidence that DBS can be effective for treating disorders like Tourettes syndrome, obsessive-compulsive disorder, and even depression.
+Many studies are certainly finding evidence that DBS can be effective for treating disorders like Tourette's syndrome, obsessive-compulsive disorder, and even depression.
 Patients are reporting a reduction in the symptoms, but we certainly still have many questions that need answering.
 For example, when do we treat with DBS?
 Early in the development of a disorder?
 Later, after other options have been exhausted?
 These are questions that still need answering.

 How would you explain the difference between how an antidepressants affects the brain and how deep brain stimulation works?

-A drug like Prozac or antidepressant drugs, is basically like throwing water on your face to get a drink of water.
+A drug like Prozac or antidepressant drugs is basically like throwing water on your face to get a drink of water.
 Using something like deep brain stimulation is like putting a drop of water on your tongue.
-We can increase the specificity and precision ... and in many ways the precision and specificity of deep brain stimulation makes it a more effective tool.
+We can increase the specificity and precision ... and, in many ways, the precision and specificity of deep brain stimulation makes it a more effective tool.
 It can be turned on and turned off.
 It can be adjusted in the very short term so it can be a more flexible tool that allows a much more precise control of mood.

-And compared to antidepressants, are there differences in moral or ethical implications in the use of a treatment that allows us to act so specifically on mood?
+And compared with antidepressants, are there differences in moral or ethical implications in the use of a treatment that allows us to act so specifically on mood?

 Specificity is power.
 And the moral obligation that comes with great power is overwhelming.
 The responsibility to understand as best as conceivably possible what you're doing not only on a neurobiological level, but also on an existential and even social level.
 What are you doing?
 Are you creating new normal [in terms of mood]?
-And if you're creating new normal, do we have what I'll call 'the ethical equipment' on board to be able to address this?
+And if you're creating new normal, do we have what I'll call "the ethical equipment" on board to be able to address this?
 In some cases I think the answer is yes, but I think in other cases what you're going to begin to see is that new ethical principles may need to be developed because of the potential and reality of the way these things are being used.

 For example, expressive creativity.
-Is there an ethical principle of self creativity ... that I can define myself and say I want to create myself in these ways?
+Is there an ethical principle of self-creativity ... that I can define myself and say I want to create myself in these ways?

 Do you mean, theoretically, in the future, you could go to a doctor and say I want to be a great artist?